abhiverse01/abhishek-shah-portfolio/README.md

 # abhishek-shah-portfolio
-# The project base code has been taken from Bedimcode.
+The project's template code has been adapted from Bedimcode.
 So, thanks to them.
-# Here's a link to their YouTube channel.
+Here's a link to their YouTube channel.
 Check It Out.
 [Bedimcode](https://www.youtube.com/@Bedimcode)
 ### Portfolio Website

 - Responsive Personal Portfolio Website HTML CSS & JavaScript.